 One thing that surprises some folks about Ixodes is that the adult Ixodes are actually active in the cooler months.
 October and November are usually peak times when we find the most Ixodes on dogs and cats and horses and people, October/November, but they’ll be active even through into February and sometimes we still find a few in March.
 And it’s not that they’re active every day, and certainly not when there’s deep snow cover or a really hard freeze, but as soon as it warms up to right about 38, 40 degrees Fahrenheit, the Ixodes will start becoming active.
 So it’s right about 4 degrees Celsius, the Ixodes will start questing, looking for a host, and then can be acquired by a person or via pets.

-The nymphs, which are the primary states that transmit Borrelia burgdorferi to people, are active in the warmer months, May to June, and estimates vary for what percent of infections are transmitted by nymphs versus by adults, but both stages can transmit infection.
+The nymphs, which are the primary stages that transmit Borrelia burgdorferi to people, are active in the warmer months, May to June, and estimates vary for what percent of infections are transmitted by nymphs versus by adults, but both stages can transmit infection.
 So there is a risk throughout the year.
 Just that people forget about the risk, I think, in the cooler months, because they’re not focused on ticks being out and active.
 Then of course, Lyme disease is a primary concern with Ixodes, but also in Anaplasma, human Babesia.
 There’s a newer Ehrlichia species been described from the upper Midwest Ehrlichia muris or Ehrlichia muris-like agent, and then I mentioned Powassan virus transmitted by Ixodes, as well.

 And if we think about, again, when the Ixodes are out, that fall/winter season is an unexpected time when people can encounter the adult Ixodes, because they do survive the cold very well.
 They’ll often be found questing right above the snow cover, where the vegetation is just poking up through the snow.
-They’ll be looking for a host there, because as you’re starting to get a snow melt, as it gets up to about 40 degrees Fahrenheit in the snow starts to melt, it creates a nice layer of humidity to keep them from drying out.
+They’ll be looking for a host there, because as you’re starting to get a snow melt, as it gets up to about 40 degrees Fahrenheit ts to melt, it creates a nice layer of humidity to keep them from drying out.
 And then deer, of course, are a cornerstone host for feeding the adults, but it’s the rodents that feed the immatures that then create that risk of Borrelia infection.
 And interestingly, in the southern US, the immature Ixodes ticks will often feet on lizards rather than rodents.
 They’re much less likely, if at all, to be infected Borrelia burgdorferi sensu stricto, and that contributes to the absence of autochthonous transmission in the southern US.
 And then, so lifestyle, really, if dogs are going to have Ixodes and bring it into the home, or if people are, is just outdoor access.
 You don’t have a home infestation with them, but if you go out, they will, of course, find you.

 So when we track, when we try and look for evidence of infection in dogs and evidence of ticks and monitor the spread of Ixodes subscapularis and Ixodes pacificus and monitor infection, one source we use for that is this national data that’s available from veterinarians in practice testing dogs for Borrelia burgdorferi infection.
 And so there are some tests in clinic and diagnostic lab tests that veterinarians can run to look at what is the risk that a dog has been infected with vector-borne disease agents, and one of the most common tests that’s used looks for evidence of heartworm infection, because that’s an important disease to screen for in dogs, but then also, antibodies to Borrelia burgdorferi Anaplasma, Phagocytophilum, and Ehrlichia.
 So in tapping into that data, we actually have access to over a million data points a year from testing dogs for these vector-born agents, and it gives us a nice geographic distribution, and we can look at where the organisms are most likely being transmitted.
 There’s of course issues with the data.
 You can have a dog be infected in one area of the country and then move to another area of the country before he’s diagnosed with that infection.
 The antibodies persist, but overall, as you look at trends, and as the N, as the number increases, you do get valuable data.